-What all school staff need to know about Selective Mutism: A whole school approach
+What all staff need to know about Selective Mutism: A 45-minute inservice

 Selective mutism is a complex but treatable anxiety disorder which affects 1 in every 140 children from Kindy to 2nd grade.
 It is important for all staff to understand about this condition so that they can respond in the most appropriate way.

-This 1.5 hour seminar is for primary- and high-school management staff and support teams, learning support staff, school psychologists and preschool directors who have a child with selective mutism at their school, and would like to know the best approach to educating all school staff about this relatively unknown condition.
-This is not a comprehensive school treatment approach (as covered in our 3-hour seminars for classroom teachers who have a student with selective mutism), but strategies for all staff at a school to follow to prevent issues with worsening the mutism and allowing the best environment for children with selective mutism to thrive.
+This 1 hour seminar is for learning support teams, principals, school psychologists and preschool directors who have a child with selective mutism at their preschool, primary school or high school, and would like to know the best approach to educating all school staff about this relatively unknown condition.
+This is not a comprehensive school treatment approach (as covered in our 3-hour seminars/webinars for classroom teachers who have a student with selective mutism), but strategies for all staff at a school to follow to prevent worsening the mutism and to allow the best environment for children with selective mutism to thrive.

 - What is Selective Mutism